Antenatal steroid: Preterm birth

 Steroids do not appear to increase the number of women who develop infection of the fetal membranes (chorioamnionitis) or of the womb (endometritis).

 There is robust evidence that a single course of antenatal corticosteroids (i.e., 24 mg of betamethasone or dexamethasone), when there is a risk of preterm birth (at less than 34 weeks of gestation), reduces the risk of child death, regardless of resource level.

 Multiple gestation

 Further research must be conducted to adequately determine outcomes of antenatal steroid administration for multiple pregnancies.
-However, certain national clinical practice guidelines recommend the usage of steroids for preterm birth regardless of multiple gestation.
+However, clinical practice guidelines recommend the usage of steroids for preterm birth regardless of multiple gestation.

 Preterm premature rupture of membranes

 Antenatal steroids have also been shown to have definite beneficial effect in treating the condition of preterm premature rupture of membranes (PPROM).
 Similar to its effects on preterm birth, research evidence suggests that the administration of antenatal steroids to patients with PPROM reduces risks of neonatal mortality, intraventricular hemorrhage and respiratory distress syndrome.